Phobos-developers/Phobos/docs/General-Info.md

 # General Info

-This page lists general info that should be known about the project
+This page lists general info that should be known about the project.

 ## Build types